luismarques/qemu/docs/opentitan/pyot.md

 completed successfully.

 Background commands are commands that run in the background till they complete on their own, or automatically once the QEMU session has completed.

-Note that `post` commands cannot be defined as background commands.
+1. `pre` and `post` commands default to synchronous execution; `post` commands cannot be defined as background commands.
+2. `with` commands default to background execution.

-To create a background command, use the same syntax as with a shell command, _i.e._ append a `&` after the last argument of the command to execute.
+To change the default execution style for a command, add a suffix to the command definition:

+1. append a `&` character to select background execution, useful with `pre` commands
+2. append a `!` character to select synchronous execution, useful with `with` commands

 #### Temporary directories